 Our guide explained that the young people all leave the village for the luxuries of bigger cities like Kashan or Tehran.
 The older generation still lives here tough, and they keep the traditions alive.
 The women still wear the typical white chadors with a design of roses on them, men can be seen on their donkeys and bakeries are making fresh bread from the oven.

 Another possible daytrip from Kashan is to the religious town of Qom and the shrine of Fatemeh Massumeh.
-Read more about my visit to Qom in my post: Qom, the religious face of Iran.
+Read more about my visit to Qom.

 The best hostels in Kashan

-Ehsan House: Very good hotel with a delicious breakfast buffet included.
-The prices are very reasonable for backpackers with a dormitory for 500,000 rials.
+Ehsan House is a very good hotel with a delicious breakfast buffet included.
+The prices are reasonable for backpackers, especially if you stay in the dormitory.
 It is best to make a reservation, especially for double rooms.
-When I was there the hotel was full.

 How to get to Kashan?

-Kashan: There are frequent buses to and from Tehran (4 hours), Qom (2 hours), Esfahan (4 hours), Shiraz (10 hours)& Yazd (5 hours).
-The main bus terminal is at the northern edge of the city, but if you are going to Tehran there is no need to go all the way there.
+If you are going to Tehran there is no need to go all the way to the bus terminal.
 You can catch a bus to Tehran at Montazeri square.
 Coming from Tehran this is also a convenient place to get out and catch a taxi into town.